Pratyush-Sharma/Automatic_Speech_Recognition/README.md

 - This is a python approach towards achieving speaker verification using GMM on UBM .
 A text-independent Speaker Verification Model by building an UBM using GMM which was converged by using Expectation Maximization(EM) algorithm on entire dataset .

-- Using the UBM , the individual speaker models are created (here 2 speaker models are used) and adapted speaker models using Maximum-a-posteriori(MAP) adaptation.
+- Using the UBM and separate dataset for each speaker, the individual speaker models are created (here 2 speaker models are used) and adapted speaker models using Maximum-a-posteriori(MAP) adaptation.

 - Then log likelihood is used over a random threshold to calculate the final result to identify the whether the right person is speaking or not .
 Alongside this a code is written to plot the required curves .